This article is Powered by Total Feeds

-Girl’s as young as third grade are competing in the Women’s Professional Rodeo Association (WPRA) against veteran racers.
-The WPRA is the oldest professional organization in the barrel racing industry.
+Girls as young as third grade are competing in the Women’s Professional Rodeo Association (WPRA) against veteran racers.
+The WPRA is the oldest professional organization in the sport.
 Initially identified as the Girls Rodeo Association, the WPRA started holding sanctioned barrel races in 1948.
-The National Barrel Horse Association (NBHA) is another key barrel racing organization competed in.
-The NBHA has a system which allows competitors of varying talent levels to compete together.
-This inspires both new riders and veteran riders to compete alongside and appreciate the thrilling event of barrel racing.
-With some barrel racing competitions having payouts and awards packages greater than $250,000, it’s hard not to want to contend.
+The National Barrel Horse Association (NBHA) is another key racing organization competed in.
+The NBHA has a system that allows competitors of varying talent levels to compete together.
+This inspires both new riders and veteran riders to compete alongside and appreciate the thrilling event.
+With some competitions having payouts and awards packages greater than $250,000, it’s hard not to want to participate.

-The sport of barrel racing has come a long way with lots of hard work and perseverance.
+The sport has come a long way with lots of hard work and perseverance.
 It wasn’t until the year of 1949 that barrel racing was judged off of the shortest time and not off of the appearance of the girl and her horse.
 This is also the year women were offered prize money instead of gifts such as make-up and hair products.
-As barrel racing continues to grow in numbers of participation size, it also continues to grow in hearts of rodeo fans who want to cheer on these cowgirls.
+As barrel racing continues to grow in numbers of participation size, it also continues to grow in the hearts of rodeo fans who want to cheer on these cowgirls.

 Below are some of our favorite barrel racers throughout time!
 Let us know who your favorite is!

 Charmayne James, widely regarded as the most famous barrel racer of all-time, has never been one to shy away from breaking records.
 With her 10 consecutive world titles aboard Gills Bay Boy “Scamper,” and coming back in 2002 to win another world title on Cruisin on Six “Cruiser,” Charmayne has set the bar high and given today’s aspiring barrel racers a role model to look up to.